February 5, 2020 | By Beth N. Carvin

 Employees Not Completing Their Exit InterviewSome of the reasons that employees choose not to complete exit interviews are:

 Employees will not complete their exit interviews if they believe that the feedback they provide will not be read or will be promptly ignored.
 It is important to let employees know that you value their feedback.
+Use language in the exit interview invitation that encourages honest feedback.
 When you do make improvements based on suggestions from exit interviews, don't be afraid to tell employees where the idea came from.
 Over time, employees will learn that you do listen.
-Once this becomes a part of the corporate culture, you can be assured of lots of open and honest ideas, suggestions and critiques.
+Once you create this "listening" corporate culture, you will start to see more useful ideas, suggestions and critiques from your exit interviews.

 A clean and simplified process is also important.
 Whether it is web-based or paper and pencil, the form should be laid out nicely with an intuitive and easy to understand survey form.